Question: I haven’t had my period in 2 months; Am I Pregnant?

 So what step should you take?

 In most cases, you may have tested negative for pregnancy some weeks ago.
-This is possible if you tested very early.
-At 2 – 3 months into a pregnancy, it very easy to confirm by testing.
+This is possible if you tested very early or used the test incorrectly.
+At 2–3 months into a pregnancy, it is usually very easy to confirm with a urine test, blood test or ultrasound.

 2. Drugs you are currently taking